Respect/Test/README.md

 ```

-But you also get all the directories, fully traversable, inbetween.
+But you also get all the directories, fully traversable, in between.

+Lets try this simple recursion:

 ```php